Amortized Bayesian Mixture Models: Discussion

 In this paper, we developed and evaluated a framework for amortized Bayesian mixture models based on deep learning.
 By decomposing mixture models into parameter posterior distributions and mixture membership distributions, we can represent these distributions through corresponding neural architectures.
 These neural networks can be trained simultaneously on the same training data generated from the Bayesian model.
 This allows flexible amortization over different design factors, such as the number of observational units.
 Once trained, the neural networks provide reliable estimates in a fraction of the time required by traditional methods such as MCMC.

-We evaluated the proposed framework through three case studies, demonstrating its applicability in realistic scenarios.
+We evaluated the proposed framework through three case studies, demonstrating its applicability.
 The computational faithfulness of the neural networks was rigorously assessed through simulations.
 We also extensively compared the accuracy of the neural network outputs against state-of-the-art MCMC results obtained using \texttt{Stan} \citep{carpenter_stan_2017}.
+The first two case studies show a proof of concept on independent and dependent mixture models, though with limited applicability considering their simplistic nature.
+The third case study brings forth a more realistic scenario of using the framework in empirical context.